chetanvasantala/Delta-demo/README.md

 # Delta-demo
-this is class of git and github
+This is class of git and github.